What is family and couples therapy?

-What can family and relationship counselling help with?
+What can family and couples therapy help with?

-Family and relationship counselling is effective in addressing all sorts of problems, such as:
+Family and couples therapy is effective in addressing all sorts of problems, such as:

 • Transitioning to parenthood